End-to-End Page-Level Assessment of Handwritten Text Recognition: Word Character Error Rates Based on the Edit Distance

-Note that, defined in this way, it may happen that $\WER(x,y)\!>\!1$, which prevents WER to be properly interpreted as an error probability.
-For the same reasons a Word Accuracy can not be defined just as $1-\WER$. \footnote{The Normalized Edit Distance~\cite{marzal93,vidal95} would overcome these drawbacks but, following time-honored tradition in ASR and HTR alike, we stick with the conventional normalization by the length of the reference sequence.}
+The WER of $y$ with respect to $x$ is defined as the edit distance, normalised by the length of the reference text, \footnote{Note that, defined in this way, it may happen that $\WER(x,y)\!>\!1$, which prevents WER to be properly interpreted as an error probability.
+For the same reasons a Word Accuracy can not be defined just as $1-\WER$.
+The Normalised Edit Distance~\cite{marzal93,vidal95} would overcome these drawbacks but, following time-honoured tradition in ASR and HTR alike, we stick with the conventional normalisation by the length of the reference sequence. } $n=|x|$: where $c$ is the number of correct words (those which do not need editing).
+In Example~1~(\ref{ex:1}), $\WER(x,y)$ $=(1+2+2)/(6+2+2)=5/10=50\%$.

 The CER is defined similarly, by just assuming that $n$ is the total number of characters in $x$ and $i,s,d,c$ are \emph{character}, rather than \emph{word} edit operations and correct matching counts.
-In Example~1, $\CER(x,y)=(4+2+8)/(30+2+8)=14/40=35\%$.